-Fortnum & Mason offer a delightful Afternoon Tea experience on the top floor of their Piccaddilly location (accessible via Piccadilly Circus Station), and it’s delightfully elegant and indulgent.
-F&M is known for their incredible tea selection and its high quality.
+Fortnum & Mason offers a delightful Afternoon Tea experience on the top floor of their Piccadilly location (accessible via Piccadilly Circus Station), and it’s delightfully elegant and indulgent.
+F&M is known for its incredible tea selection and its high quality.

 Tip: Book your visit in advance, they are often busy and do not have much room for walk-ins (this is true for most Afternoon Tea places).